This service is available to the residents of:

 About the service

 The Mind Skills Development Service is for people who are unable to access mainstream training and/or employment support.
-We support people with complex mental health needs to develop skills, build confidence, and move towards work, education, or other meaningful activities.
+We support people with mental health needs to develop skills, build confidence, and move towards work, education, or other meaningful activities.

 We offer training and employment support designed to: